It's ok to feel uncomfortable outside your comfort zone.

 Any of the symptoms of anxiety can make it difficult to maintain a sustainable structure in life.
 It can effect our relationships, our friendships, our families, and our work.

-Women are more than twice as likely as men to experience an anxiety disorder in their lifetime.
 And although some anxiety is a normal response to stress, when it starts to feel excessive or overwhelming, then therapy might be helpful.

 Therapy can be very effective for reducing anxiety.
 It helps you stabilize your inner experience, manage the symptoms of anxiety, and understand the source of the symptoms.
 You’ll learn tools that are useful not only in therapy sessions, but when you’re on your own, as well.